-Mount Baldy is the second highest mountain in Arizona.
-However it's only the seventh highest peak as Mount Humphries has several named peaks.
-Unless you're a member of the White Mountain Apache Tribe you can't go to the true peak on this hike, more about that later.
+Mount Baldy is the second-highest mountain in Arizona.
+However, it's only the seventh-highest peak as Mount Humphries has several named peaks.
+Unless you're a member of the White Mountain Apache Tribe, you can't go to the actual peak on this hike.
+More about that later.

 Officially, there are two trails to the pseudo summit: West Baldy #94 and East Baldy #95, each about seven miles long.
 But since there's also a connector, #96, that joins the two at or near their trailheads, I consider the entire complex one large loop and always hike it that way.

 I start at the East Baldy trailhead located about midway between Sunrise Ski Area and Big Lake on State Road 273.
-Right at the sign-in kiosk the trail divides, with the left fork leading dirctly up the mountain.
+Right at the sign-in kiosk, the trail divides with the left fork leading directly up the mountain.
 I usually take the right fork, which is the connector.
-This is an unspectacular but pleasant three mile amble through heavy, mixed timber, including some very nice old growth fir.
+This is an unspectacular but pleasant three-mile amble through heavy, mixed timber, including some lovely old-growth fir.
 The trail skirts three large meadows, prime elk habitat, they say, but I haven't seen a critter in any of them.
-The route is more or less straight and level with the elevation staying between 9,400 and 9,600 feet.
+The route is more or less straight and level, with the elevation staying between 9,400 and 9,600 feet.

 Having crossed the dead zone, the trail switchbacks and ascends steeply to the ridge top, and here affords the first long views of the hike, first looking north down the canyon one was recently hiking up, and then east to Escudilla and beyond.
-From here its another mile slog on to the top - or the highest point of the route.
-But the top isn't really the top, because at the intersection of the West and East Trails a sign announces one's arrival at the boundary of the White Mountain Apache Reservation, and nontribal members are invited to venture no farther.
+From here, it's another mile slog on to the top - or the highest point of the route.
+But the top isn't the top because, at the intersection of the West and East Trails, a sign announces one's arrival at the boundary of the White Mountain Apache Reservation, and nontribal members are invited to venture no farther.
 The summit lies somewhere beyond that sign.
 So we turn east and descend the East Baldy Trail along a ridge, again in heavy spruce timber.
-About a mile on, the track enters an open area where the remains of an airplane are clearly visible.
-This was a military plane that crashed here 50 years ago, apparently creating an instant meadow in the process.
+About a mile on, the track enters an open area where an airplane's remains are visible.
+The military plane that crashed here 50 years ago apparently created an instant meadow in the process.

-A couple miles further along the trail emerges again from the woods to cross granite formations that are interesting in their own right but also offer broad views to the east toward Big Lake and the Blue Range.
-Shortly thereafter the way descends steeply into the drainage of the east fork of the Little Colorado River.
-Here again we are among old growth firs - some real brutes five and more feet in diameter.
-Gradually the forest recedes, and the trail enters a large meadow for the last mile and a half back to the trailhead.
+A couple of miles further along the trail emerges again from the woods to cross granite formations that are interesting in their own right but also offer broad views to the east toward Big Lake and the Blue Range.
+Shortly thereafter, the way descends steeply into the drainage of the east fork of the Little Colorado River.
+Here again, we are among old-growth firs - some real brutes five and more feet in diameter.
+The forest recedes gradually, and the trail enters a large meadow for the last mile and a half back to the trailhead.